taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 * to engage young people in questioning the status quo, both in and out of science;

-* to develop a theoretical framework for testing hypotheses about the general principles of intelligence (as opposed to intelligence as specifically implemented by humans); and
+* to develop a theory and methodology for field neuroscience, which would complement laboratory neuroscience to verify the ethological validity of behaviour studies and of humane research techniques; and

-* to establish a descriptive vocabulary for functions and aspects of the mind, in order to connect the activity of nervous cells to our life experiences.
+* to connect how we study the brain to the experience of living with one.

 ## Writings